 Financial administration: handling cash, processing expenses, setting budgets, controlling costs

 Languages: relevant expertise in any foreign language, written or spoken

 Examples of transferable skills for sales professionals

 For sales professionals, clearly, the ability to close sales is the priority.
-To achieve this, numerous transferable skills are required including building a rapport, developing relationships, negotiating, persuading, influencing, customer service and the ability to achieve targets.
+To achieve this, many different transferable skills are required including building a rapport, listening skills, developing relationships, negotiating, persuading, influencing, customer service and the ability to achieve targets.